-What is the main message of the book of Jonah?
+What is the message of the story of Jonah?

 The primary theme in Jonah is that God’s compassion is boundless, not limited just to “us” but also available for “them.”
 This is clear from the flow of the story and its conclusion: (1) Jonah is the object of God’s compassion throughout the book, and the pagan sailors and pagan Ninevites are also the benefactors of …

 Like the psalmist, he said: ‘I will go into Your house with burnt offerings; I will pay You my vows, which my lips have uttered and my mouth has spoken when I was in trouble (Ps.
 66:13-14 NKJV).
 Jonah promised to worship God in the temple with sacrifices and songs of thanksgiving.